KaterynaShydlovska/learning-journal/day3.md

 Git is set up to greatly _minimize_ the possibility of irreversible damage to files, such as accidentally lost data.
 Git makes it extremely difficult for a snapshot of your file that is committed to be lost.

-# In End of the Day3 we learnt:
+# In End of the Day 3 we learnt:

 1. How to clone documents from GitHub to our laptop
 2. What is "commit" and how to do it